Orthodox Marxism: Impossibilism

-Leninism
+Leninism and Stalinism

 Kautsky and to a lesser extent Plekhanov were in turn major influences on Vladimir Lenin, whose version of Marxism was known as Leninism by its contemporaries.
+Whereas the generation of orthodox Marxists before Marx, such as Plekhanov, believed that Imperial Russia was too backwards for the development of socialism and would first have to undergo a capitalist (bourgeois) phase of development even if a Marxist party would head its government, Lenin urged a socialist revolution in Russia to inspire a socialist revolution in Germany and in the majority of the developed countries.
+His and Bukharin's New Economic Policy was to develop capitalism in Russia initially.
+Stalin, proposing the possibility of socialism in a single country, went further, arguing that socialism could be rapidly built by the party state.

-The official thought of the Third International was based in orthodox Marxism combined with Leninist views on revolutionary organization initially.
+Stalin's body of thought is known as Stalinism.
+The official thought of the Third International was based in orthodox Marxism combined with Lenin's and Stalin's views on revolutionary organization initially.
 The terms dialectical materialism and historical materialism are associated with this phase of orthodox Marxism.
-Rosa Luxemburg, Hal Draper and Rudolf Hilferding are prominent thinkers in the orthodox Marxist tradition.

-Orthodox Marxism is contrasted with later variations of Marxism, notably revisionism and Stalinism.
-In contrast to Stalin's idea of the socialism in a single backward country, orthodox Marxists said that Imperial Russia was too backwards for the development of socialism and would first have to undergo a capitalist (bourgeois) phase of development even if a Marxist party would head its government.
-Lenin urged a socialist revolution in Russia to inspire a socialist revolution in Germany and in the majority of the developed countries.
-His and Bukharin's New Economic Policy was to develop capitalism in Russia initially.

-Luxemburgism

-Luxemburgism is an informal designation for a current of Marxist thought and practice that originates from the ideas and work of Rosa Luxemburg.
-In particular, it stresses the importance for spontaneous revolution which can only emerge in response to mounting contradictions between the productive forces and social relations of society and therefore rejects Leninism and Bolshevism for its insistence on a "hands-on" approach to revolution.
-Luxemburgism is also highly critical of the reformist Marxism that emerged from the work of Eduard Bernstein's informal faction of the Social Democratic Party of Germany.
-According to Rosa Luxemburg, under reformism "[capitalism] is not overthrown, but is on the contrary strengthened by the development of social reforms".